 Fish quenelles in sauce

-A traditional French recipe from Lyon, quenelles can be served as a starter or main dish.
-With nantua and cream sauces, accompaniments, tips, and more.
+A traditional French recipe from Lyon, quenelles can be served as a starter or main dish with delicious homemade nantua and cream sauces.

 Main ingredients: